 - antidepressants – some types do not mix with co-codamol

 Mixing co-codamol with herbal remedies and supplements

 It's not possible to say whether complementary medicines and herbal remedies are safe to take with co-codamol.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.

 Tell your pharmacist or doctor if your child is taking any other medicines, including herbal remedies, vitamins or supplements.

 How does co-codamol work?

-Paracetamol seems to work by blocking chemical messengers in the brain that tell us we have pain.
-Paracetamol also reduces fever by affecting the chemical messengers in an area of the brain that regulates body temperature.
+Paracetamol seems to work by blocking "chemical messengers" in the brain that tell us we have pain.
+It also reduces a high temperature by affecting the chemical messengers in an area of your brain that controls body temperature.